Family Law Attorney Assisting Jackson Residents

 In Mississippi, child support may be awarded as part of a divorce, custody, annulment or separate maintenance action.
+Jackson child support lawyer M. Devin Whitt is familiar with each of these proceedings.
 The Mississippi child support guidelines provide that a "noncustodial" parent should pay the following percentage of Adjusted Gross Income ("AGI") (gross income minus mandatory deductions) in support of children:

 14% for one child;